cerner/terra-core/.github/ISSUE_TEMPLATES/BUG_REPORT.md

 3.
 4.

-## Additional context / screenshots
+## Additional Context / Screenshots
 <!-- Add any other context about the problem here.
 If applicable, add screenshots to help explain. -->

 ## Expected Behavior